Should I be checked for skin cancer?

 Key facts

-- Skin cancer mainly develops in skin cells that have been damaged by ultraviolet (UV) radiation from the sun.
+- Skin cancer may happen when skin cells are damaged by ultraviolet (UV) radiation from the sun.

-- Your risk of skin cancer increases as you age, and if you or a family member have had skin cancer.
+- Your risk of skin cancer increases as you get older, if a family member has had skin cancer or if you've had bad sunburn.

-- You should monitor your skin regularly, and see your doctor if you notice any new spots or changes to existing moles.
+- Check your skin regularly and see your doctor if you notice any new spots or changes to your moles.

-- If you’re at a high risk of skin cancer you should see your doctor for a full skin check every 6 months.
+- If you are at a high risk of skin cancer, see your doctor for a full skin check every 6 months.

 What is skin cancer?

-There are 3 main types of skin cancer, named after the type of skin cell where the cancer develops:
+There are 3 main types of skin cancer.
+They are named after the type of skin cell where the cancer starts:

 - Basal cell carcinoma (BCC) and squamous cell carcinoma (SCC) are called non-melanoma skin cancers.
 These skin cancers are more common, but less likely to spread.